 So if you’re struggling here, it’s ok.
 Find someone trained to support you with this level of healing (I can put you in touch with some great folks!) and follow the body positive movement.
 Your body, mind, soul, and spirit will thank you.

 20. Learned to honour what my body says

 Though this may seem the same as above, it’s actually quite different.
 It can be very easy to hear what your body tells you once you know how to listen.
 Actually doing something about it can be a whole different ball game.

 How often have you been exhausted, but still went out because you felt guilty cancelling plans?
 Or do you notice that certain foods make you feel like sh*t, but you continue eating them anyway because to change your diet would be hard?

 Yeah, I’ve been there.
 And it is hard.
 Hard to say no. Hard to change the way you eat.
 Hard to create a new life.
 It’s hard, but not impossible.
 You have to be willing to hear what your body is telling you and you have to be ready to make some changes.
 It doesn’t happen overnight and it’s never a linear process, but it can be done!

 With patience, compassion, love, support, and persistence you can make habit changes to support your health long-term.
-If you would like some support in making that happen, then feel free to check out my coaching packages to see if we would be a good fit.
+If you would like some support in making that happen, then you might be interested in joining my Love Your Healthy Self Nutrition Program.
 I’m here to guide you in any way that I can.

 Thank you so much for your love and support.